What Is It and Why Is It Powerful?

 - Insider purchases that occurred within two days of a peer insider purchase generated abnormal returns of 2.1% over the next month – 0.9% higher than the abnormal returns following solitary insider purchases.

-The 2018 study by Chang-Mo Kang, Donghyun Kim, Qinghai Wang entitled ‘Cluster Trading of Corporate Insiders’, is another example.
-This study, which analyzed US corporate insider trading data from 1986 to 2016 found that:
+Another study in 2018 by Chang-Mo Kang, Donghyum Kim and Qinghai Wang entitled ‘Cluster Trading of Corporate Insiders’, also supports the theory that cluster buying by top insiders is a solid foundation for investor research.
+This study analyzed US corporate insider trading dates from 1986 – 2016 and found:

 - Cluster buys of top executives, not just with other top executives but with other executives and directors, are more informative than individual insider purchases.